 This can be repeated around your garden or used as a focal point.
 If you’re handy with a saw this is one of the easiest DIY projects around.

 19. Create Layers and Levels

 This Japanese home garden has a beautiful water feature complete with a bamboo waterfall.
 It sits so well in the rock garden of standing stones and pebbles.
 You could sit by this for hours with a cup of green tea contemplating the tinkle of water.

-You can’t miss this bright red Japanese bridge over an untroubled pond.
+This is one of the most striking Japanese style gardens – you can’t miss this bright red Japanese bridge over an untroubled pond.

 Imagine walking around here on a warm day just drinking in the atmosphere, and then at night stone lanterns illuminate the bridge.
 Perfection.

-22. Japanese Maple Garden
+22. Grow Japanese Maple Trees

-Maples are stunning trees particularly in autumn when their leaves turn all shades of russet.
+Japanese maples are stunning trees particularly in autumn when their leaves turn all shades of russet.

 There are white leaves, yellow leaves, burgundy leaves and all shades in between.

 23. Go Contemporary with Clean Lines